sdiehl/wiwinwlh/tutorial.md

 Typeclasses
 -----------

-Typeclasses one of the core abstractions Haskell.
-Just as wrote polymorphic functions before which operating over all given types, we can use type classes which provide a form of bounded polymorphism which constrain type variables to a subset of types which implement a given class.
+Typeclasses are one of the core abstractions in Haskell.
+Just as we wrote polymorphic functions above which operate over all given types (the `id` function is one example), we can use typeclasses to provide a form of bounded polymorphism which constrains type variables to a subset of those types that implement a given class.

 For example we can define an equality class which allows us to define an overloaded notion of equality depending on the data structure provided.